advait-0/SLAM-OpenCV-Navigation/README.md

 ## Future Work

+- [ ] To merge tracking with SLAM for a more lucrative output.
-- [ ] To implement the bot on real hardware
+- [ ] To implement the bot on real hardware.

 ## Troubleshooting